sorawee/aoc/README.md

-# aoc-2019
+# aoc

-My framework and solutions for Advent of Code 2019.
+My framework and solutions for Advent of Code.

 ## How to run